Cocoyawn/Statistic_Learning_Profile/README.md

 This repository utilizes the LaTeX template provided by [LaTeXTemplates.com](http://www.LaTeXTemplates.com).
 The template was created by Marion Lachaise and François Févotte, and it has been instrumental in structuring and formatting the documents in this repository.
 The template is licensed under the [CC BY-NC-SA 3.0](http://creativecommons.org/licenses/by-nc-sa/3.0/) license.

 ## License
-The content of this repository is licensed under the [CC BY-NC-SA 3.0](http://creativecommons.org/licenses/by-nc-sa/3.0/) license, which allows for non-commercial sharing and adaptation with proper attribution.
+The content of this repository is licensed under MIT License, which allows for free use, modification, and distribution of the content.